TorbenSDJohansen/dnd/lore.md

 **Valgroth Emberstone** (142)

-Born in the volcanic mountains of Dur Mordr, Valgroth was orphaned following an eruption that killed his parents.
+Born in the volcanic mountains of **Dun Mordr**, Valgroth was orphaned following an eruption that killed his parents.
 That day, he swore to learn to control fire and flame and set out on an expedition to the known world's libraries in his quest to dominate the element.
 His travels would ultimately lead to him joining as paid mercenary for expeditions venturing through mountains, caves, and burning deserts (stopping him short from reading all the world's volumes on fire, though he won't admit this).
 What started as a young dwarf's cockiness would bring some success in this respect, earning him a – possible unwarranted – reputation as an authority on everything fire.